 We began our ECOschools adventure in Autumn 2013 and by September 2017 we had achieved not one but two GREEN FLAG awards!
 We are proud to continue enjoying and valuing the ECOlearning we have established at Moorlands, alongside our super Forest School provision, and our Meteors ECOteam has a steady intake of both returning and new children each term.
 After a lot of reflection, however, we decided not to put ourselves forward for assessment for a third Green Flag, as the extensive whole-school requirements proved rather too much for us to achieve, with all the other exciting things we do at Moorlands.

-Our ECOteam, known as "Moorlands Meteors", meets every Thursday after school.
-(UPDATE 1.10.2020 Due to Covid19 restrictions, clubs are not running currently).
+Our ECOteam, known as "Moorlands Meteors", meets every Thursday after school (not in Spring A 2021).
 Children from Year 1 to Year 6 join our enthusiastic ECOgrownups each term, and we have had as many as 30 Meteors!
-Supported by Mrs Swift, Miss Smith and Miss Anderson, and with occasional involvement from Mr O'Sullivan (our ECOGovernor), Mr Womersley (our caretaker) and Mrs Freeman (our Deputy Head), the children decide each term what they want to achieve, and we then work towards those priorities over the coming weeks.
+Supported by Mrs Swift and Miss Smith, and with occasional involvement from Mr O'Sullivan (our ECOGovernor), Mr Womersley (our caretaker) and others, the children decide each term what they want to achieve, and we then work towards those priorities over the coming weeks.
 We are supported by class ECOmonitors, who help their teachers remember to recycle, and keep on top of litter, wastage and energy use.

 Sharing what we do